dpareasy/Assignment1/README.md

 ### Sequence diagram ###

-In the figure below is presented the sequence diagram of the architecture.
+In the figure below the sequence diagram of the architecture is presented.

 ![sequence_diagram](https://user-images.githubusercontent.com/92155300/204271986-275e1ea1-7f17-4fba-90eb-ef32579a3ad7.png)

-As can be seen from the above image, the `state_machine` waits until the whole map has been built.
+As can be seen from the image above, the `state_machine` waits until the whole map has been built.
 It also makes requests to the aRMOR server every time the robot needs to reason about the next location to visit or to move in another location.

 The `robot_state` node is always working and warns the FSM every time the battery changes state.